Move over Ambien; there’s a better sleep remedy in town.

 Regular exercise may also help you sleep more soundly, which means that your sleep quality will be enhanced, and that can only boost your waking energy.

 Many people report that exercising while high not only extends the high for a longer period of time but it’s also been shown to have positive effects on muscle fatigue, muscle strain, and inflammation.

 Consume Smaller Doses of Weed

-Consuming too much weed is not only a recipe for couchlock, but it can also bring about anxiety-inducing effects that can leave you otherwise unable to function.
+Consuming too much weed is not only a recipe for couchlock but can also bring anxiety-inducing effects that can leave you unable to function.

 More and more studies suggest that the smallest therapeutic dose of cannabis you can take, the better it works.
 So, if you’re utilizing the plant regularly, it may be worthwhile to take a tolerance break or gradually lower the amount you are consuming.

 Switch to CBD